-Here is a simple example: many linguists have observed that languages do not appear to count past two.
-For example, no language requires sentences with at least n words to have the n word be a verb where $n \ge 3$ (unlike verb-second languages like German).
+Here is a simple example: many linguists have observed that languages do not appear to count past two (Berwick, 1982, 1985; Hei, 2007; Heinz, 2009).
+For example, no language requires sentences with at least $n \geq 3$ main constituents to have the nth one be a verb phrase (unlike verb-second languages like German).
 This is a logically possible language pattern.
-Here is another one: if an even number of adjectives modify a noun, then they follow the noun in noun phrases, but if an odd number of adjectives follow a noun they precede the noun in noun phrases.
-These are both r.e. patterns.
+Here is another one: if an even number of adjectives modify a noun, then they follow the noun in noun phrases, but if an odd number of adjectives modify a noun they precede the noun in noun phrases.
+These are both recursive patterns; in fact, they are regular.

-According to Chater and Vitányi (2007), if the linguistic input a child received contained sufficiently many examples of noun phrases which obeyed the even-odd adjective rule above, they would learn it.
+According to Chater and Vitànyi (2007), if the linguistic input a child received contained sufficiently many examples of noun phrases which obeyed the even-odd adjective rule above, they would learn it.
 It's an empirical hypothesis, but I think children would fail to learn this rule no matter how many examples they were given.
-Chater and Vitányi can claim that there is a simpler pattern consistent with data (e.g. adjectives can optionally precede or follow nouns) that children settle on because their lives and childhoods are too short for there to be enough data to move from the simpler generalization to the correct one.
+Chater and Vitànyi can claim that there is a simpler pattern consistent with data (e.g. adjectives can optionally precede or follow nouns) that children settle on because their lives and childhoods are too short for there to be enough data to move from the simpler generalization to the correct one.
 This also leads to an interesting, unfortunately untestable, prediction, that if humans only had longer lives and childhoods, we could learn such bizarre patterns like the even-odd adjective rule.
-In other words, they would explain the absence of even-odd adjective rule in natural languages as just a byproduct of short lives and childhoods, whereas I would attribute it to linguistic principles which exclude it from the collection of hypotheses children entertain.
-But there is a way to Chater and Vitányi can address the issue: How much data does "the ideal language learner" require to converge to the correct unattested pattern?
+In other words, they might choose to explain the absence of even-odd adjective rule in natural languages as just a byproduct of short lives and childhoods, whereas I would attribute it to linguistic principles which exclude it from the collection of hypotheses children entertain.
+But there is a way Chater and Vitànyi can address the issue: How much data does "the ideal language learner" require to converge to the unattested pattern?